shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 **Download audio tracks**

 This endpoint redownloads tracks that you have already received a license for.
+The download links in the response are valid for 8 hours.

 ### Example